iaretechnician/barebones-masterserver-wiki/Folder-Structure.md

-At the time of writing, folder structure of the framework is as follows:
+At the time of writing, the **MasterServerFramework2/Assets** folder structure of the framework is as follows:

 * **Demos** - contains content and scenes, which demonstrates some of the framework functionality.
   * **Basics** - contains simple examples, that should be easy to follow